SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 * **Ball Screws:** This was a completely new concept for me.
 I learned that ball screws offer higher precision and better load handling compared to belts, but at the cost of speed and higher complexity.

-* **Aluminium Extrusions:** I knew nothing beyond 2022 and 4040 aluminium extrusion.
+* **Aluminium Extrusions:** I knew nothing beyond 2020 and 4040 aluminium extrusion.
 So, for the sake of this project, I made a deep dive into JLCMC's Aluminium Extrusion Profiles, and I read their [datasheets](https://drive.google.com/file/d/1X2043j8HutSmY2QTKigUobWLhu9sI9k2/view?usp=sharing).

 * **Zaber LC40:** Rudmin used [LC40 family](https://www.zaber.com/products/families/LC40) for the TriTeron, which is configurable, belt drive, t-slot profile linear stages.
-I looked at the prices which were mostly in $2000s and $3000s, and honestly not that shocked.
+Prices were mostly in the $2000–$3000 range, which is consistent with industrial-grade configurable stages.

 Things I Learned: